Partial Markov Categories: Discrete Partial Markov Categories

 \begin{exa}[ \SubStoch{} is a \discretePartialMarkovCategory{}] The Kleisli category of the finitary subdistribution monad, \(\subStoch\), is a \discretePartialMarkovCategory{}.
 The comparator \(μ_{X} ፡ X ⊗ X → X\) is given by

 The comparator, copy, and discard morphisms of \(\subStoch\) are lifted from the category of partial functions via the inclusion \(\inclusion ፡ \Par \into \subStoch\) given by post-composition with the unit of the finitary distribution monad.
-The comparator in \(\Par\) satisfies the axioms in \Cref{diagram-partial-frobenius} as copying a resource and then checking that the two copies coincide should be the identity process, and for checking equality of two resources and then copying them should be the same as copying one resource if it coincides with the other one.
-By functoriality of the inclusion \(\inclusion ፡ \Par \into \subStoch\), the comparator satisfies the same axioms in \(\subStoch\). \end{exa}
+The comparator in \(\Par\) satisfies the axioms in \Cref{diagram-partial-frobenius}: copying a resource and then checking that the two copies coincide should be the identity process; checking equality of two resources and then copying them is the same as copying one resource if it coincides with the other one.
+By functoriality of the inclusion, \(\inclusion ፡ \Par \into \subStoch\), the comparator satisfies these same axioms in \(\subStoch\). \end{exa}

 \begin{rem} Thanks to the special Frobenius axioms (\Cref{diagram-partial-frobenius}), string diagrams in \(\subStoch\) keep the same intuitive reading as in \(\Stoch\): the value of a morphism is obtained by multiplying the values of all its components and summing on the wires that are not inputs nor outputs.
 For example, the value of the morphism